mars-protocol/cw-asset/README.md

 ## Usage

-This crate contains two struct types:
+This crate contains three struct types:

 - `AssetInfo` stores key information of an asset type – for CW20 tokens, the contract address; for native coins, the denomination

 - `Asset` represents an asset of specific amount

+- `AssetList` is a wrapper for `Vec<Asset>` which allows carrying out operations on multiple assets

 Instances of `AssetInfo` and `Asset` can be created as follows: